komuw/naz/docs/_sources/introduction.rst.txt

 | and then these will show up in all log events.
 | by default, naz annotates all log events with smsc_host, system_id and client_id

 | ``naz`` also gives you the ability to supply your own logger.
-All you have to do is satisfy the `naz.logger.BaseLogger <https://komuw.github.io/naz/logger.html#naz.logger.BaseLogger>`_ interface
+All you have to do is satisfy the `naz.log.BaseLogger <https://komuw.github.io/naz/logger.html#naz.log.BaseLogger>`_ interface
 | For example if you wanted ``naz`` to use key=value style of logging, then just create a logger that does just that:

 .. code-block:: python

     import naz

-    class KVlogger(naz.logger.BaseLogger):
+    class KVlogger(naz.log.BaseLogger):
         def __init__(self):
             self.logger = logging.getLogger("myKVlogger")
             handler = logging.StreamHandler()